I'm sharing one of my favourite recipes with you guys today! I LOVE Hot Cross Buns!! Just in time to make them next Friday for Good Friday!

 Instructions

-- Stir together the warm milk and sugar in a small bowl.
-Sprinkle the yeast on top and let sit for 10 minutes, it should bubble and get frothy.
-Next, add 3 cups of the flour, salt, spices, and (more) sugar in a large bowl and whisk until well combined.
-Add the butter, eggs, frothy yeast/milk mixture, currants, and orange zest and stir until it forms a loose ball of dough, adding more flour as needed.
-Knead the dough for 10 minutes, it will still be slightly sticky.
-Place in a greased bowl and let rise covered for 2 hours.
+- Stir together the warm milk and sugar in the bowl of a stand mixer.
+Stir in the yeast and let sit for 10 minutes, it should bubble and get frothy.
+Next, add the eggs, sugar, spices, salt, and orange zest and whisk until well combined.
+Add 3 cups of flour and mix on low with the dough hook attachment until the dough comes together.
+Add the butter in 1 tablespoon at a time, mixing in between each addition.
+Knead the dough for 5 minutes on medium-low speed, it should be smooth, stretchy, and still slightly sticky.
+Place in a greased bowl, cover loosely, and let rise for 1 hour.

-- After 2 hours, press down the dough to deflate and cut in half and then cut each half into 8 equal pieces, making 16 in total.
+- Punch down the dough to deflate after it has risen and cut it in half and then cut each half into 8 equal pieces, making 16 in total.
 Shape each piece of dough into a bun and place 1 ½ inches apart on a large baking sheet lined with parchment paper OR arrange in a greased 9X13-inch baking pan for soft-edged buns.
-Cut a cross into the top of each bun using a serrated knife.
 Cover and let rise for another 30 minutes.

 - Preheat the oven to 400℉.
 Whisk together the egg and water to make an egg wash.
-When the buns are done rising, brush the tops with the egg wash and bake for 12-15 minutes or until golden.
+When the buns are done rising, gently cut a cross into the top of each bun with a sharp knife, brush the tops with the egg wash, and bake for 10-14 minutes or until golden.
 While the buns are cooling down slightly, whisk together the melted butter, powdered sugar, and milk to combine.
-Fill a sandwich bag with the icing and snip off a small hole in the corner and pipe into the cross cuts on the mostly cooled buns.
+Fill a sandwich bag with the icing, snip off a small hole in the corner, and pipe into the cross cuts on the mostly cooled buns.
 These buns are great served while still warm.
 Enjoy!

 Jenn